 - Mixed Use (Hotel, Retail, Office) – A combination of commercial and residential of any of the above.

-4. What are the benefits of investing in the New York Immigration Fund (NYIF) Regional Center?
+4. What are the benefits of participating in NYIF-sponsored transactions?

 - Commercial Real Estate Development projects located in New York City